popescuaaa/s-p-s-b-a/README.md

 | D | 105 | 115 | 90 |
 | E | 132 | 135 | 140|

-In each round we decinde the winner: the buyer with the highest price and the winnig price from the logic above.
+In each round we decide the winner: the buyer with the highest price and the winnig price from the logic above.
 At each round, we compare the current potential winner with the potential winner from the early round and make a decision based on their performance to keep the winning bid always first.

 0) E wins with C bid: 125
-1) E wins with A bid: 130 -> compare with previous state solution => E ~ E (same winner) -> take the bigger bid from those different that E => (A, C) != E so we take max from them: (A, 130)
+1) E wins with A bid: 130 -> compare with previous state solution => E ~ E (same winner) -> take the bigger bid from those different that E => (A, C) != E, so we take max from them: (A, 130)
-2) E wins with E bid: 140 but we heve the previous round solution => we take max from (A, -) as E can't take its own bid if there are another available
+2) E wins with E bid: 140 but we have the previous round solution => we take max from (A, -) as E can't take its own bid if there are another available

 Solution: E: 130

 ## Testing
-### Testcases
 The tests are focused on different scenarios like the one in example to no buyers and even speedy like games where all potential buyers bid only one round with high amounts.
 I personally prefer the global based solution as it is more clean in implementation, but